 Latin: pyrus communis

 The soil should be deep and warm, the wall or facade facing south or west.
 In urban residential areas with ornamental juniper trees, there is a risk of pear trellis rust.
 Pear rust is a fungus that uses the juniper as an intermediate host.
 It limits the assimilation capacity of the affected leaves, but does not afflict the fruits.
-Aesthetically, this fungus is a deathblow for a pear trellis.
+Aesthetically, this fungus is a deathblow for a trellised pear.
 Already pruned pear espalier trees are available at local nurseries or via online stores.

 See the table below for all suitable trellis shapes (wire rope systems).
 For an optimal distance between the tree and the facade, choose a trellis in the heavy or massive range; a system in the middle or easy ranges is also possible.
 Pear espalier trees can be grown on a wooden trellis.
 In free-standing positions, use a 0050 trellis.

 Pears can easily be pruned into various shapes with the support of climbing aids-- either with several horizontal levels, with vertical "U" shapes, or with angled "palmettes."
 To reduce maintenance efforts, there was a trend starting in 1950 to move away from strict shapes to natural free "fan" shapes.
 For the last two decades, tree nurseries have been providing pruned and formed trees at affordable prices, which has led to a renaissance of traditional espalier shapes.
 The wire rope trellis form must be adapted to the tree it supports.
 Free shapes require simpler trellises.

 As described in our section dedicated to formed/shaped trees, pear espalier trees need trellises where the main axes are spaced 35 - 40 cm apart.
 Wire rope trellises that are designed as square grids must be modified accordingly during assembly.